 Knowing the learners’ characteristics may influence the process and tool you select.

 Generally, generic contexts are preferred.
-Familiarity with the content is important – for example content related to everyday life of an adult living in the community.
-Unfamiliar content can be a barrier to interpreting the instructions, tasks, and resources.
-Barriers can skew the outcome, and provide you and the learner with information that does not indicate learners’ competency.Statistically, the ABS report that 1.3 million Australian households were without internet access at home in 2014–15 (14%).
+Familiarity with the content is important – for example, content related to the everyday life of an adult living in the community.
+Unfamiliar content can be a barrier to interpreting instructions, tasks, and resources.
+Barriers can skew the outcome, and provide you and the learner with information that does not indicate learners’ competency.Statistically, the ABS reports that 1.3 million Australian households were without internet access at home in 2014–15 (14%).
 Even though most homes have a device connected to the internet, the download limit will vary.
 Accessing a pre-training assessment via a device may be a barrier for some learners.